 - Increased body temperature

 Large amounts of cocaine may intensify the desired effects of cocaine, but it can also cause bizarre, erratic, and sometimes violent behavior.

 Potential Risks Of Cocaine Use

 Whether cocaine is used for a short or extended period of time, its use is associated with potential health risks.
-Cocaine use may cause serious heart problems, including changes in heart rhythm and heart attack, even in people who are considered to be healthy otherwise.
+Cocaine use may cause serious heart problems, including changes in heart rhythm and heart attack, even in healthy people.

 Using large amounts of cocaine has the potential to cause:

 In some cases, cocaine use can also result in sudden death.
-Sudden death from cocaine use can occur when taking the drug for the first time, and it is usually the result of cardiac arrest or seizures.
+Sudden death from cocaine use can occur when taking the drug for the first time, usually resulting from cardiac arrest or seizures.